PWR 1PT: Who Speaks for the Past: The Rhetoric of Public Memory

 In this course we discuss the rhetoric of monuments, museums, ceremonies, and other forms of public memory that contribute to narratives about the past.
 We consider arguments for and against rewriting public history.
 For example, should Junipero Serra give way to Jane Stanford and Columbus Day be recast as Indigenous Peoples Day?
 Is it better to topple monuments and smash statues or add to them in order to create more inclusive histories?
 We will read opinions on both sides of this debate and add our own voices to those that speak for the past.

 Examples of research topics.
 For this course, you will engage in an in-depth research project spanning several weeks.
 Sample research topics you might pursue include the history of specific monuments to determine who created them and what their motives were.
-You could explore, for example, the different forms Albert Einstein memorials take in different countries.
+You could explore, for example, how different countries commemorate the same historical events.
 You might look at ways museum exhibitions such the Asian American Art Initiative at the Cantor Arts Center shift the historical narrative.
 You could consider how the United States would create a national narrative of atonement through memorials such as been done in Germany and elsewhere.
 You could document artistic interventions in public memory such as Dustin Klein and Alex Criqui’s use of technology to project onto Richmond’s Robert E. Lee monument.

 (1500-1800 words; 5-6 pages): This assignment asks you to analyze the rhetorical strategies of a text of your choice that makes an argument about monuments or other forms of public memory and what we should do with them.